samplchallenges/samplchallenges.github.io/_roadmap/01_plans.md

 ### The SAMPL8 physical property challenge

-The SAMPL8 physical property challenge will focus on pKa and logD.
-Data is currently undergoing legal review at GSK and should be available shortly (as of Jan.
-2021); see our [current challenges page for more details](https://samplchallenges.github.io/current/).
+The SAMPL8 physical property challenge focuses on pKa and logD.
+Data just cleared legal review at GSK and the challenge is now live; see our [current challenges page for more details](https://samplchallenges.github.io/current/).

 ## SAMPL9 plans (2022?)